SEB-Core/mongoose-recipes/README.md

 ## Setting Up Your Express Server

-You need a file to set up your Express server in.
+You need a file to set up your **Express** server in.
 By convention, you'll create a `server.js` file in the root of your repository.

 ```sh
 touch server.js
 ```

-In this file, you'll require the Express library.
+In this file, you'll require the **Express** library.

 ```js
 const express = require('express')
 ```

-You also will want to require and set up Morgan for logging.
+You also will want to require and set up **Morgan** for logging.

 ```js
 const logger = require('morgan')
 ```

-Next, you'll require Method Override.
+Next, you'll require **Method Override**.
 You'll need this later when you set up your forms.

 ```js
 const methodOverride = require('method-override')
 ```

-This app will have authentication, so you will also need to set up Express Session.
+This app will have authentication, so you will also need to set up **Express Session**.

 ```js
 const session = require('express-session')